 The tortured soul of Ben Grimm who was cursed as The Thing but because he was The Thing he could help people?
 That was Stan.

-A lot of the Cosmic Stuff was Kirby, the Super Science was Kirby, the Strange and Creepy Powers stuff was Ditko, the Super Cool was Don Heck but what made all of that work was the character and dialogue, I believe, that Stan infused into the characters and stories.
+A lot of the Cosmic Stuff was Kirby, the Super Science was Kirby, the Strange and Creepy Powers stuff was Ditko, the Super Cool was Don Heck but what made all of that work was the character and dialogue, I believe, that Stan infused all of that stuff into the characters and stories.

 My daughter openly wept at the end of Avengers: Infinity War and that wouldn’t have had the emotional punch if we didn’t care care about Peter Parker as much as we do.